orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 <fr:simple-captcha id="my-simple-captcha"/>
 ```

 Most likely, you'll want to add code dispatching an `fr-verify` event to your component to trigger a verification, and listeners on the `fr-verify-done` and `fr-verify-error` events.
-For more information on this, see the section _Events_ above.
+For more information on this, see the section _Events_ below.

 ### Friendly Captcha